-Though the use of mortgage brokers has waned over the last decade, many homebuyers are considering this route once again due to the unique value it can offer — particularly for those who are self-employed, have non-W2 income or are dealing with bad credit.
+Though the use of mortgage brokers has waned over the last decade, many homebuyers are considering this route once again due to the unique value it can offer—particularly for those who are self-employed, have no W2 income, or are dealing with bad credit.

 What Does a Mortgage Broker Do?

 Brokers use their arsenal of bank and mortgage lender connections—as well as the wholesale prices they get for those relationships—to shop around on your behalf.
-They’ll look to find you the best loan product for your unique credit, income and homebuying situation, and they’ll help you home in on the lowest interest rate possible.
+They’ll look to find you the best loan product for your unique credit, income, and homebuying situation, and they’ll help you hone in on the lowest interest rate possible.

 How Does a Mortgage Broker Get Paid?

-Mortgage brokers can be paid a number of ways.
-In most cases, they are paid a commission—usually 1 to 2 percent of the loan amount.
-This commission is paid by the borrower upon closing.
+Mortgage brokers can be paid in a number of ways.
+In most cases, they are paid a commission that varies per broker and lender.
+This commission is paid by the borrower upon closing or the lender.

 The big difference between mortgage brokers and traditional loan officers is that brokers are paid on a per-transaction basis.
 They stand to earn more with every loan they process and get paid more on larger-size loans.
 Loan officers, on the other hand, get a set annual salary, so they’re not as motivated by volume or loan size.